doroahn/doroahn.github.io/_pages/about.md

 Recent News
 ======

+🎉Dorothy Ahn, <a href="https://cogsci.jhu.edu/directory/annemarie-kocab/">Annemarie Kocab</a> and <a href="https://kathryndavidson.scholars.harvard.edu/">Kathryn Davidson</a>'s article on Sign Language Loci has been accepted for publication in **Language** (to appear in March)

 🎉Dorothy Ahn and <a href="https://sites.google.com/view/zhuziling/">Ziling Zhu</a>'s article on Mandarin bridging is now published in **Natural Language Semantics** <a href="https://link.springer.com/article/10.1007/s11050-025-09237-8">[pdf]</a>

 📑The proceedings paper from my **SuB 28** invited talk on _A four-way distinction in English definite expressions_ is now published <a href="https://ojs.ub.uni-konstanz.de/sub/index.php/sub/article/view/1104">[pdf]</a>